Behavior

 • Social referencing

 Dogs observe the behavior of others, including people and other dogs, to make decisions.
 If one dog reacts fearfully to a noise, the other may become cautious too.
-This mirrors what we see in infants.
-Dogs look to others for cues in uncertain situations.
+This mirrors patterns observed in human infants, according to comparative cognition and animal behavior research.

 • Deference and escalation